- Print

 Configuring CloudFront requires an administrator with access to the AWS CloudFront dashboard and the ability to:

-This guide assumes familiarity with your organization's Cloudfront configuration and the setup of IAM roles.
+This guide assumes familiarity with AWS, your CloudFront configuration and the setup of IAM roles.

 Follow security best practices!